Ornella-Gigante/Math-Magic/README.md

 # Math Magic 🧙‍♂️✨

 Welcome to **Math Magic**, a fun and simple educational game for kids!
 Help your wizard solve math challenges, cast spells, and unlock magical rewards while learning.
-Perfect for primary school students and easy to expand!!
+Perfect for primary school students and easy to expand!

 ## 🚀 Overview